tlstyer/acquire2/design.md

     * Tiles that weren't drawn are excluded
 * Game actions
     * Only the parameters
-* Game action timestamps
+    * Timestamp
-    * First entry is a timestamp (milliseconds since Unix epoch)
+        * First game action contains milliseconds since Unix epoch
-    * Subsequent entries are offsets from the previous entry
+        * Subsequent game actions contain an offset from the previous game action
+    * Whether game action was automatically played due to time expiry or forfeit
+        * 1 for yes
+        * nothing for no
 * Game end timestamp

-Might need to include:
-* Time controls
-    * Starting amount (in seconds, null meaning infinite)
-    * Increment amount (in seconds)
-* Moves that were automatically played due to time expiry or forfeit
 * When forfeits occurred